elunna/nerfhack-changelog/README.md

 * Items that grant **steadfastness** will do so even if the hero is flying or levitating.
 * Levels of erosion on an object can affect its price (Evil).
 * orcish equipment usually generates rusty and/or corroded
-* dwarvish items frequently spawn as fixed.
+* dwarvish items sometimes spawn as fixed.
 * Towels cannot be worn over the eyes - blindfolds now must be relied upon for blinding.
 * Wet towels provide 100% protection from poison gas when worn.